 The gallbladder-specific proteome

 Figure 1.
-The distribution of all genes across the five categories based on transcript abundance in gallbladder as well as in all other tissues.
+(A) The distribution of all genes across the five categories based on transcript specificity in gallbladder as well as in all other tissues.
+(B) The distribution of all genes across the six categories, based on transcript detection (NX≥1) in gallbladder as well as in all other tissues.

 Table 1.
 Number of genes in the subdivided categories of elevated expression in gallbladder.